 Making the right decisions, informed decisions, from the beginning of an injury claim will directly affect your outcome.
 After retaining a competent, ethical, skilled attorney such as you’ll find at Burton Law, the attorney will draft an initial DEMAND LETTER which states all the facts in the case.
-In some cases just this letter can lead to a settlement offer.
-However, right on the heals of the demand letter comes the Complaint Petition, which is the formal announcement of your case, a very thorough document that states all details.
-Next, the Summons and Service of Process is sent to the defendant, which notifies them that a legal suit is being filed.
+In some cases, just this letter can lead to a settlement offer.
+However, right on the heels of the demand letter comes the Complaint Petition, which is the formal announcement of your case, a very thorough document that states all details.
+Next, the Summons and Service of Process are sent to the defendant, which notifies them that a lawsuit is being filed.
 The defendant will then respond to the Summons, and this is officially called the Answer.
 This response determines the course your lawsuit will now take.
 The Answer could state “admitted,” “denied,” or “insufficient knowledge to admit or deny.”

 TIME FOR THE DISCOVERY PHASE

 Now the real workings of the case begin.
 Through their respective attorneys, the Plaintiff and the Defendant share all their facts about the case.
 The exchange and review of all facts are called the discovery phase of the case.
 And so, during this process, details of the incident that took place, medical records, personal information, the extent of injuries and any long-term side effects, and any other related material are exchanged.
 All questions and answers from the injured party and witnesses are also recorded.
 In any type of injury case, it is always in your best interest to give all details to your injury attorney and not withhold any information.